Concept Overview

 Metrics API

-FastAPI exposes per-camera values, aggregate counts, smoothed values, and health state.
+FastAPI exposes per-camera values, aggregate counts, smoothed readings, and system health.

 04

-Unity polls the HTTP endpoint and converts the current metrics into normalized control values.
+Unity polls the HTTP endpoint and converts current metrics into normalized control values.

 05